-There are currently three standing Committees of the Board of Directors: Audit, Compensation and Corporate Governance.
-From time to time, the Board may designate ad hoc Committees in conformity with the Company's bylaws.
-Each standing Committee shall have the authority and responsibilities delineated in the Company's bylaws, the resolutions creating them and any applicable charter.
+There are currently four standing Committees of the Board of Directors: Audit, Compensation, Corporate Governance and Sustainability and Finance and Capital Planning.
+From time to time, the Board may designate ad hoc Committees in conformity with the Company’s bylaws.
+Each standing Committee shall have the authority and responsibilities delineated in the Company’s bylaws, the resolutions creating them and any applicable charter.
 The Board of Directors shall have the authority to disband any ad hoc or standing Committee when it deems it appropriate to do so, provided that the Company shall at all times have Audit, Compensation and Corporate Governance Committees and such other Committees as may be required by applicable law or listing standards.

-Committees and their Chairpersons shall be appointed by the Board of Directors annually at the Annual Meeting of the Board of Directors, on recommendation of the Corporate Governance Committee in consultation with the Chairman of the Board.
-The members of the Audit, Compensation and Corporate Governance Committees shall at all times meet the independence and other requirements of applicable law and listing requirements.
-In appointing Committee members, the Board shall consider rotating membership from time to time in accordance with any policies established or recommended in that regard by the Corporate Governance Committee.
+Committees and their Chairpersons shall be appointed by the Board of Directors annually at the Annual Meeting of the Board of Directors, on recommendation of the Corporate Governance and Sustainability Committee in consultation with the Chairman of the Board.
+The members of the Audit, Compensation and Corporate Governance and Sustainability Committees shall at all times meet the independence and other requirements of applicable law and listing requirements.
+In appointing Committee members, the Board shall consider rotating membership from time to time in accordance with any policies established or recommended in that regard by the Corporate Governance and Sustainability Committee.

 If any member of the Audit Committee simultaneously serves on the audit committees of more than three public companies, so long as the Company does not limit the number of other audit committees on which the Audit Committee’s members may simultaneously serve, then, in each such case, the Board of Directors shall determine that such simultaneous service will not impair the ability of such member to effectively serve on the Audit Committee.